redislabs-training/redis-sitesearch/README.md

 This runs `pytest` within the container.

-If have a `.env` file, you can run `pytest` locally (after you've activated your virtualenv), and the tests will pick up the necessary environment variables from your `.env` file.
+If you have a `.env` file, you can run `pytest` locally (after you've activated your virtualenv), and the tests will pick up the necessary environment variables from your `.env` file.

 ### Local vs. Docker redis

-The redis that this project's container starts exposes the default redis port locally (6379).
-So, after you run `docker-compose up app` you can connect to redis outside of the Docker container on that port.
+The redis instance that this project's container starts exposes the default redis port locally (6379).
+So, after you run `docker-compose up` you can connect to redis outside of the Docker container on that port.

-However, note that this won't work if you're already running redis locally on the default port -- so make sure you stop that if you want to connect to Docker.
+However, note that this won't work if you're already running redis locally on the default port -- so make sure you stop that if you want to connect to the redis running on Docker.

 ## Deploying